ucla-imls-open-sci/UCLA-imls-docs/index.md

 This site serves as a **comprehensive resource for project participants, students, and contributors**, providing:

-- **Guidance for Building Websites**: Learn how to create your own project or documentation website using the tools and templates we provide.
+- **Guidance for Building the Website**: Learn how to create your own project or documentation website using the tools and templates we provide.
 - **Documentation of Tools and Resources**: Explore the open-source tools, methodologies, and workflows developed as part of the project.
 - **Project Information**: Stay updated on the progress of the UCLA IMLS Open Science Project, including lesson development, training sessions, and events.